UFC fighters that should change weight class

 Frankie Edgar can rightly feel that he is being over-looked for the title shot at featherweight, after mauling Cub Swanson and BJ Penn the former lightweight champion was skipped by the gifted Irishman Conor McGregor.
 McGregor draws in the fans be it casual of hardcore whereas Frankie has always struggled to garner the same attention.

 However there is another option, TJ Dillashaw recently dismantled Barao to leave the division incredibly bare.
 Teammate Faber is the only healthy option inside the top 5.
-Dana White has already given his backing through social media so it seems the ball is firmly in Edgar’s corner, if he wants a title shot his has to drop down to get it.
+Dana White has already given his backing through social media so it seems the ball is firmly in Edgar’s corner if he wants a title shot he has to drop down to get it.

 Dropping Down A Weight Class